SolaceLabs/solace-tryme-cli/PARAMETERS.md

 Options:

   /* CLIENT PROFILE SETTINGS */
-  --allow-guaranteed-endpoint-create-durability <TYPE>               [advanced] the types of Queues and Topic Endpoints that clients can create (all, durable or non-durable (default: "all")
+  --allow-guaranteed-endpoint-create-durability <TYPE>               [advanced] the types of Queues that clients can create (all, durable or non-durable (default: "all")
   --allow-guaranteed-endpoint-create-enabled <BOOLEAN>               [advanced] enable or disable the Client Username (default: true)
   --allow-guaranteed-msg-receive-enabled <BOOLEAN>                   [advanced] enable or disable allowing clients to receive guaranteed messages. (default: true)
   --allow-guaranteed-msg-send-enabled <BOOLEAN>                      [advanced] enable or disable allowing clients to send guaranteed messages (default: true)